-G. SIGNIFICANT INVESTMENTS
+H. SIGNIFICANT INVESTMENTS

-As at 31 December 2022, the Group held the following significant investments:
+As at 31 December 2024, the Group held the following significant investments:

-- 1. Nanfang Communication, holds 49% of the shareholding in Nanfang Optic, and made a total investment of approximately RMB73.5 million up to 31 December 2022.
+1. Nanfang Communication, holds 49% of the shareholding in Nanfang Optic, and made a total investment of approximately RMB73.5 million up to 31 December 2024.
 Nanfang Optic is a company incorporated in the PRC which is principally engaged in the manufacturing and sales of optical fibre.
-No market fair value was available as at 31 December 2022 as this is a private company.
+No market fair value was available as at 31 December 2024 as this is a private company.
 The investment is intended to be held for a long term.
-During the Year, the Group shared an associated profit of approximately RMB11.6 million (2021: approximately RMB77,000) in respect of its investment in Nanfang Optic.
-Please refer to note 16 to the consolidated financial statements for further details. - 2.
-Nanfang Communication also holds 51% of the shareholding in Yingke Optical Material, and made a total investment of approximately RMB76.5 million up to 31 December 2022.
+During the Year, the Group (i) shared an associated profit of approximately RMB10.3 million (2023: approximately RMB10.9 million); (ii) did not receive any dividend (2023: approximately RMB14.7 million) in respect of its investment in Nanfang Optic.
+Please refer to note 16 to the consolidated financial statements for further details.

+- 2. Nanfang Communication also holds 51% of the shareholding in Yingke Optical Material, and made a total investment of approximately RMB76.5 million up to 31 December 2022.
+The investment cost was reduced to approximately RMB38.3 million for the year ended 31 December 2023 and up to 31 December 2024.
 Yingke Optical Material is principally engaged in the manufacturing and sales of optical fibre preforms.
-No market fair value was available as at 31 December 2022 as this is a private company.
+No market fair value was available as at 31 December 2024 as this is a private company.
 The investment is intended to be held for a long term.
-During the year ended 31 December 2022, the Group shared a profit of approximately RMB9.2 million (2021: approximately RMB4.6 million) in respect of its investment in Yingke Optical Material.
+During the year ended 31 December 2024, the Group (i) shared a profit of approximately RMB2.1 million (2023: approximately RMB5.6 million); (ii) did not receive any dividend (2023: approximately RMB4.6 million) in respect of its investment in Yingke Optical Material.
 Please refer to note 17 to the consolidated financial statements for further details. - 3.
-Pacific Smart Development Limited ("Pacific Smart"), an indirectly non-wholly owned subsidiary of the Company, owned certain number of class A preferred shares of Venus Pearl SPV2 Co Limited, representing less than 5% of its then total issued share capital before the Reorganisation (as defined below).
-Venus Pearl SPV2 Co Limited is a company incorporated in the Cayman Islands which is principally engaged in investment holding.
-Venus Pearl SPV2 Co Limited indirectly held the entire issued shares of Source Photonics Holdings (Cayman) Limited ("Source Photonics Group"), a leading global provider of advanced technology solutions for optical communications and data connectivity.
+Pacific Smart, an indirectly wholly owned subsidiary of the Company, owned 8,235,293 of class A preferred shares of Source Photonics Group, representing approximately 4.00% shareholding and approximately 3.48% shareholding on a fully-diluted basis.
+Source Photonics Group is a company incorporated in the Cayman Islands and is a leading global provider of advanced technology solutions for optical communications and data connectivity.